sjm-steffann/dhcpkit_cisco/README.rst

 DHCPKit Cisco
 =============

-This package contains contains extensions to DHCPKit specific to Cisco devices.
+This package contains extensions to DHCPKit specific to Cisco devices.

 Distribution status
 -------------------